rmm286/Multibody-Dynamics/README.md

 # Multibody-Dynamics
-Final Project for MAE 272.
-Simulation of a dynamics rowing machine in Python using Numpy and Jupyter.
+Projects for MAE 272.

+Including simulation of a dynamic rowing machine in Python using Numpy and Jupyter.